-An elegant retreat in the heart of the city, the hotel offers an outdoor swimming pool; a wellness center, THE Spa; celebrated dining options; meeting facilities; and a premier setting for special events.
+An elegant retreat in the heart of the city, the hotel offers an outdoor swimming pool, a wellness center, Spa, celebrated dining options, meeting facilities, and a premier setting for special events.

 The David InterContinental has 555 guestrooms, including 39 suites.
 Guestrooms feature air-conditioning, minibars, large work desk with excellent lighting, three phones, voice mail, data ports, high-speed Internet access, satellite TV, Italian marble bathrooms, robes, hairdryers, magnifying mirrors, coffee makers, butler service, double glazed windows, iron and ironing board, in-room safe, and more.

 The redesigned Club rooms on the hotel’s top floors deliver the utmost in modern urban design for the discerning traveler.
 Enjoy state-of-the-art interiors and a stylish marble bathroom with a soaking tub and separate shower.
 These rooms have been recently renovated and have club lounge access.
-They are the best ones to choose.
+They are the best ones to choose from.

 Rates for these rooms include access to the exclusive Club InterContinental with private check-in and all-day refreshments.
 The Executive Club Level also features a business center, and the lounge offers breakfast, a selection of light snacks, cocktail hour, and a separate check-in area.

 In fact, breakfast, high tea, and happy hour, during which there is self-service alcohol, are all very decent in terms of the spread of food and drinks.
 The service is friendly and good.
 The views are excellent because of the lounge being located on a high floor, so there’s a nice view of the city.